SeanLehey/SeanLehey/README.md

-# Welcome to my personal portfolio
+# Welcome to my personal portfolio.

 This is where I upload projects that I do in my spare time.
 They mostly revolve around networking and satellites.